Philip Pan: Career

+The New York Times

 After leaving The Post, Pan joined The New York Times as Beijing bureau chief and assistant foreign editor in 2011 He helped launch the newspaper's Chinese-language website, its first online edition in a foreign language.
 On September 22, 2022, The New York Times announced Pan as its International Editor.

+In April 2024, an article from The Intercept revealed that Pan, along with The New York Times standards editor Susan Wessling, had written an internal memo instructing The New York Times journalists covering the Gaza war to restrict from using terms like “genocide” and “ethnic cleansing” and to “avoid” using the phrase “occupied territory” when describing Palestinian land.

 Personal life

-Pan is a graduate of Harvard University.
-He lives in Hong Kong with his wife and children.
+Pan is married.
+He has a son.